-- (ag) Post retirement benefits: PPC's employees and pensioners are entitled to supply of energy at reduced tariffs.
+- (af) Defined contribution plans: Effective January 1, 2000, the PPC Personnel Insurance Organization undertook all insurance obligations towards PPC's employees and pensioners.
+As a result, PPC recognizes as an expense the contribution payable to this defined contribution plan, in exchange for the service that the employees have rendered to PPC during a year and as a liability to the extent that this has not been paid during the year. - (ag) Post retirement benefits: PPC's employees and pensioners are entitled to supply of energy at reduced tariffs.
 Such reduced tariffs to pensioners are considered to be retirement obligations and are calculated at the discounted value of the future retirement benefits deemed to have accrued at year-end based on the employees earning retirement benefit rights steadily throughout the working period.
 Retirement obligations are calculated on the basis of financial and actuarial assumptions.
 Net costs for the period are included in the provisions for risks in the accompanying statements of income and consist of the present value of the benefits earned in the year, interest cost on the benefit obligation, prior service cost, and actuarial gains or losses.
 The retirement benefit obligations are not funded.
-Unrecognized actuarial gains or losses that exceed I0% of the projected benefit obligation at the beginning of each period are recognized over the average remaining service period of active employees and included as a component of net pension cost for a year. - (ah) Operating leases: Leases where the lessor does not transfer substantially all the risks and benefits of ownership of the asset are classified as operating leases.
+Unrecognized actuarial gains or losses that exceed 10% of the projected benefit obligation at the beginning of each period are recognized over the average remaining service period of active employees and included as a component of net pension cost for a year. - (ah) Operating leases: Leases where the lessor does not transfer substantially all the risks and benefits of ownership of the asset are classified as operating leases.
 Operating lease payments are recognized as an expense in the statement of income on a straight line basis over the lease term. - (ai) Subsequent events: Post period-end events that provide additional information about the Group's or the Company's position at the balance sheet date (adjusting events), are reflected in the financial statements.
 Post-period-end events that are not adjusting events are disclosed in the notes. - (aj) Share capital: Share capital represents the par value of shares fully issued and outstanding.
 Any proceeds in excess of par value are recorded in share premium.